Between 1980 and 1991 I worked for

 a state-of-the-art simulation of biological cognition which combines my

-Software Products' CA-IDMS production platform.
-By focusing on the semantic
+International Software Products' CA IDMS production platform.
+By focusing on

-collaborators a test-bed, complete with detailed print-out, on which they can
+clients and collaborators a test-bed, complete with detailed print-out, on

-explore hypotheses as to mental function which cannot be tested in living
+which they can explore hypotheses as to mental function which cannot be tested

-cognition taken to the extreme.
-It is designed around the best models available
+animated cognition taken to the extreme.
+It is designed around the best models

-from philosophy, neuropsychology, and psycholinguistics, and runs at about
+available from philosophy, neuropsychology, and psycholinguistics, and runs at

 Aneurin is

-inspired by the rapidly approaching centenary of the Great War.
-Each essay
+in 2014] by the rapidly approaching centenary of the Great

-literature.
-Time and time again the available theory implicates our species'
+science literature.
+Time and time again the available theory implicates our

-primate inheritance as a self-indulgent and intolerant man-ape, capable, when
+species' primate inheritance as a self-indulgent and intolerant man-ape,

-properly primed, of unrestricted cruelty and destruction.
-The relationship
+capable, when properly primed, of unrestricted cruelty and destruction.
+The

-between our animal emotions and our much-vaunted faculties of intellect is
+relationship between our animal emotions and our much-vaunted faculties of

-especially interesting, with the former prevailing over the latter far too
+intellect is especially interesting, with the former prevailing over the latter

-often for us to sleep easily in our beds.
-Details aside, the individual essays,
+far too often for us to sleep easily in our beds.
+Details aside, the individual

-each in its own way, reflect upon a common central issue, namely that we really
+essays, each in its own way, reflect upon a common central issue, namely that

-do need to understand why the War to End
+we really do need to understand why the War

-All Wars achieved nothing of the sort, indeed has been followed without
+to End All Wars achieved nothing of the sort, indeed has been followed

-break by a hundred years of accelerating human conflict.
-WW1, in short, is a
+without break by a hundred years of accelerating human conflict.
+WW1, in short,

-lesson still waiting to be learned, and it would be a fitting tribute to the
+is a lesson still waiting to be learned, and it would be a fitting tribute to

 purpose.